rxfuel/rxfuel.github.io/docs/basics/action.md

 # Action

-> Action is a class that represents the data that need to be processed.
+> Action represents the data that need to be processed.

-Action class need to be inherited from `RxFuelAction`.
-We recommend to define it Define an action class for every processor you have as a sub class.
-You will need to map events that have processor to the action you define, in your ViewModel.
+Define an Action [sealed class](https://kotlinlang.org/docs/reference/sealed-classes.html) for every processor module implementing `RxFuelAction`.
+Define different Action classes for every processor it holds as a sub class.

 ```kotlin
 sealed class MyAction : RxFuelAction {